Port of Dubuque: America's River Project: Phase II

-The Diamond Jo Casino is currently building a new $78 million casino and entertainment complex in the Port.
-The new complex will replace the casino's current riverboat gambling facility with a land-based 35000 sqft casino.
-The new casino will have 990 slot machines, 17 table games, a poker room, a 36-lane bowling & entertainment center, and 3 restaurants.
-The 175,000 sqft complex will open in the fall of 2008, and will sit at the NW corner of East 3rd & Bell Streets.
+The Diamond Jo Casino is currently building a new $78 million casino and entertainment complex in the port.
+The new complex will replace the casino's riverboat gambling facility with a land-based 35000 sqft casino.
+The new casino will have 990 slot machines, 17 table games, a poker room, a 36-lane bowling and entertainment center and three restaurants.
+The 175,000 sqft complex will open in fall 2008 at the northwest corner of East 3rd and Bell Streets.